Ivan Huljić: 2006–2010: Keyboardist and songwriting for Magazin

-He first played keyboards for the song "Piši mi" in 2008 when he joined the band at the restaurant Kokolo.
+He first played keyboards for the song "Piši mi" (English: "Write me") in 2008 when he joined the popular Dalmatian band Magazin at the restaurant Kokolo.
 He has since played in the group for several years.
-Huljić first emerged as a songwriter in 2006 when he wrote the song "Zadnja epizoda" for the popular Croatian band Magazin.
+Huljić first emerged as a songwriter in 2006 when he wrote the song "Zadnja epizoda" for the band.
 He continued writing the lyrics and music of several of the band's songs while Ivana Kovač served as the main singer.
 In addition to that, since 2008, he also served as the keyboard player for the band.

+On 18 July 2010, Huljić gave an interview with Story.hr in which he discussed his studies at the Law University and his career path in music, specifically his work on Ja vjerujem (English: I Believe), the album by Dalmatian pop singer Doris Dragović.
+He also described himself as a shy, self-deprecating and calm person.
+That year, he wrote the music for the song "Judi od cakla" (English: "People of glass") performed by Petar Dragojević for the 2010 Split Music Festival.
+He also shared how he only takes small pieces of other people's advice in order to remain authentic.
+He shared how being in love with another girl made him more creative.
+He shared the following opinion on other people, "One should not trust people too much and that is why I will never impose myself and open up too much to people who I barely know.
+I was always more one who observes, because you can conclude more about a person based on the first meetup."

 In 2011, Huljić was credited as one of the keyboardists for the album Bižuterija by Jelena Rozga.